jchwenger/TheoryProject/README.md

 # Theory Project
 # A repository of computational artworks exploring the interaction between computer vision and text
-# by Guy Morgan and myself
+# by Guy Morgan and Jérémie Wenger